DOE-COMMS/Q-POP-Modules/README.md

 ```

 ## Input file
+The program is currently solving for a rectangular VO2 device, supplied with a direct voltage through a series resistor.
 The input file is written in xml form.
 Below is an example of the input file.
 ```
 <?xml version="1.0"?>
 <input>